praisethemoon/goey-server/README.md

-Iku Game Server
+Igo Game Server
 ===

-Iku is a multiplayer go game powered by löve game framework.
+Igo is a multiplayer go game powered by löve game framework.

+## Dependencies

+This server is written in Lua and requires the following libraries/software:
+- Lua Socket
+- lua-reql
+- RethinkDB

+The following third party components are already included:
+- lunajson
+- uuid